chrismdp/cardpirates/_posts/2013-08-07-1-0-1-rule-clarifications.md

 - Players can always ask to see the number of cards another play has
 - You can only perform face card exchanges when you first land at an island, *before* picking up cards
 - A few extra rules about drifting into storms and into combat, and losing important cards in a storm.
+- Clarify what happens in combat when the loser has very few cards left.

 Great fun was had last night.
 My 7 year old daughter attacked me twice in a row early on, without waiting for a perfect opportunity, which served her very well.
 She stripped my ship of all treasure maps and decent crew, leaving me to drift for the next few turns.
 She ended up winning her first game with 6 points to her old brother's 5.
 I only scored 1 - clearly I need practice!